 Summer Care: In summer, you can take your poinsettia outside but ensure it is in a semi-shaded area.
 Remember not to leave it there if the temperature begins to drop in the fall though.

-By observing the steps mentioned above, you can have your poinsettia for many seasons.
-With a bit of time, effort, and of course, a bit of luck, you should be able to welcome those beautiful red leaves into your home every holiday season.
-So, take good care of your poinsettia and it will produce the most beautiful display for the holiday season that your friends and family will surely envy.
-Also, you will be able to share a good story of how you were able to maintain it throughout the entire year!
+If you follow the steps suggested above, you can have your poinsettia for many seasons.
+You should be able to enjoy those gorgeous red leaves in your home every holiday season, with a little effort, time, and of course, a little luck.
+Therefore, take care of your poinsettia, and it will give you the prettiest display for the holiday season that your friends and family will envy!
+Also, you will be able to tell a great story of how you maintained it throughout the entire year!